Binekrasik/CropsPlus/README.md

 CropsPlus is a plugin that enchances minecraft's vanilla crops mechanics and makes them a lot better.

 ### Features
-- The plugin is fully customizable in the configuration file.
+- The plugin is 99% customizable in the configuration file.
 - Right-clicking on the crops drops the loot and replants them.
 - The growth detector indicates at what level the crop is.
 - I implement every good idea to the plugin.